Intro

 Behavior and Interaction

-To add an attachment, tap on the “Add” button.
+To add an attachment, users have to tap on the “Add” button.

-On mobile, this triggers a bottom sheet, listing out all the possible ways to add a file supported by this app.
+On compact screens, this triggers a bottom sheet, listing out all the possible ways to add a file supported by this app.

-On tablet, a menu is used instead of bottom sheet.
+On medium and expanded screens, a menu is used instead of bottom sheet.

 After users confirm their selection, they are led back to the page where the add action was triggered.
 The newly added item is shown at the bottom of the list, and the number of attachments is updated.